 top of page

-Gentle Way of Martial Arts Training
+Gentle Way

-Part of practice, part of any real learning, is failing.
 There is nobody that can learn something flawlessly, not even geniuses.
 You don’t pick up a violin and suddenly start playing.
 It takes time, practice, and repeated mistakes.

 Every mistake is a gift because it tells you where there is a possibility of improvement.
 You need to learn through your own experiences.
 That includes success and failure.